 - Puree the soup in a blender.
 You might need to do this in batches.
 If you want to get fancy, push the puree through a fine-meshed strainer.
 Put back on the stove just to warm through.
 Serve with a dollop of sour cream and some black pepper.

-Don't be tempted to use fish broth for this soup.
-You want the fishy flavor to be subtle.
-I recommend chicken or vegetable broth.
-And you don't have to strain the soup after pureeing it.
+Don't want to use fish here?
+Skip it and use 1 large, peeled russet potato instead.
+Oh, and you don't have to strain the soup after pureeing it.
 I do because I like refined soups.
 It'll be fine right out of the blender.